 It’s why we put together this piece to walk you through marketing mix examples that show you the theory in action.

-With that, here are the 7 Ps of the marketing mix:
+Here are example attributes to consider with each of the 7 Ps of the marketing mix:

 The product or service sits at the center of all marketing.
-But critically analyzing it is key to success.
+And critically analyzing it is a key to marketing success.

 Economical, luxury, and high-end are some words that come under product pricing.

-Regardless of your approach, it’s essential that you understand what your target buyer is willing to pay instead of pricing your product on guesswork.
+Regardless of your approach, you must understand what your target buyer is willing to pay instead of pricing your product on guesswork.